Robert Gregory Bowers: Where is Pittsburgh Synagogue Killer Now?

 It was also reported that the man Barbara married after Randall pled guilty to molesting two girls under the age of ten.
 Robert’s grandparents raised him, and though he attended high school, he didn’t appear to graduate.
 A former friend of his remembered them building pipe bombs as a teenager, but Robert mostly kept to himself after that.
 In the 1990s, he worked at a bakery as a delivery driver and, by all accounts, seemed like an average person.

-According to the people that knew him, Robert liked guns and was anti-government.
-Still, he never displayed the antisemitic views that the authorities believed ultimately led to the shootout in October 2018.
+According to the people who knew him, Robert liked guns and was anti-government.
+Still, he never openly displayed the antisemitic views that the authorities believed ultimately led to the shootout in October 2018.
 However, Robert did have a violent streak and was paranoid during those years.
-Over time, he began listening to Jim Quinn, a conservative radio host, eventually following people from the fringes of the right wing.
+Over time, he began listening to Jim Quinn, a conservative radio host, eventually following people from the fringes of the right-wing.
 Records later showed that Jim’s website credited Robert with encoding work.

 Moreover, it appeared that Robert was well-versed with the internet from its early days and, by 1998, used a particular account to send encrypted messages.
 He then quit working at the bakery in 2002, seemingly becoming a ghost.
 At the time of the incident, Robert lived about 25 minutes away from the synagogue and worked as a truck driver.
 Most of his neighbors remembered him as an unremarkable man who kept to himself.